Materials Recovery & Recycling

 Recapturing the value of materials after their initial use

-Across Closed Loop Partners and our Center for the Circular Economy, we work to strengthen and grow the infrastructure necessary to collect, recover, re-manufacture and resell materials after their initial use.
-This includes optimizing mechanical recycling systems, alongside newer molecular recycling technologies and composting infrastructure.
+Across Closed Loop Partners, we work to strengthen and grow the infrastructure necessary to collect, recover, re-manufacture and resell materials after their initial use.
+This includes optimizing mechanical recycling systems, alongside newer molecular recycling technologies and organics recovery infrastructure.

 • Recycling